Imperative process algebra and models of computation: The Imperative Process Algebra

 \deACPet\ is extended with guarded linear recursion by adding constants for solutions of guarded linear recursive specifications over \deACPet\ and axioms concerning these additional constants.
 For each guarded linear recursive specification $E$ over \deACPet\ and each $X \in \vars(E)$, a constant $\rec{X}{E}$ of sort $\Proc$, that stands for the $X$-component of the unique solution of $E$, is added to the constants of \deACPet.
 The equation RDP and the conditional equation RSP given in Table~\ref{axioms-REC} are added to the axioms of \deACPet.

-In RDP and RSP, $X$ stands for an arbitrary variable from $\cX$, [2] $t$ stands for an arbitrary \deACPet\ term of sort $\Proc$,\, $E$ stands for an arbitrary guarded linear recursive specification over \deACPet, and the notation $\rec{t}{E}$ is used for $t$ with, for all $X \in \vars(E)$, all occurrences of $X$ in $t$ replaced by $\rec{X}{E}$.
+In this table, $X$ stands for an arbitrary variable from $\cX$, $t$ stands for an arbitrary \deACPet\ term of sort $\Proc$,\, $E$ stands for an arbitrary guarded linear recursive specification over \deACPet, and the notation $\rec{t}{E}$ is used for $t$ with, for all $X \in \vars(E)$, all oc\-cur\-rences of $X$ in $t$ replaced by $\rec{X}{E}$.
 Side conditions restrict what $X$, $t$ and $E$ stand for.

 We write \deACPetr\ for the resulting theory.
 Furthermore, we write $\ProcTermr$ for the set of all closed $\deACPetr$ terms of sort $\Proc$.

 RDP and RSP together postulate that guarded linear recursive specifications over \deACPet\ have unique solutions.